pkeilbach/pylsci/README.md

 A Python Package for Laser Speckle Contrast Imaging.

+It converts raw laser speckle data (as 2D or 3D NumPy arrays) to laser speckle contrast images (a 2D NumPy array).

 ---

 The code for this package was developed for my thesis on